Introduction

 The tourist complex project nevertheless remains a narrative thread throughout the film.
 In the final cut, Peter is informed in London of action taken against the project.
 As Moira reproaches him for his behavior toward the children, Peter feels obliged to deal with the issue, which has become a source of stress and anxiety within the marriage, we learn that Moira was firmly opposed to the project.
 When Brad calls Peter again in the film’s final moments, Peter no longer cares.
 His experience has fundamentally changed him.
 He ultimately chooses Moira and his family.

 Dr. Fields is portrayed by Don S. Davis, later known for his role as General Hammond in the series Stargate SG-1.
 One of the secretaries is played by Brenda Isaacs, daughter of writer John Bradshaw.
-Bradshaw, a script consultant, is known for developing the concept of the Inner Child, which aims at reconciling oneself with one’s childhood self, a central theme of the film.
+Bradshaw, is known for developing the concept of the Inner Child, which aims at reconciling oneself with one’s childhood self, a central theme of the film.
 Brenda obtained the role through a standard audition process, and Spielberg only learned of her family connection during filming.

 This is only the second deleted scene, and already a significant thematic and dramaturgical density is evident in the material absent from the final cut, in no more than five minutes of footage missing from the film.